tmolteno/disko/README.md

 ## Changelog

 ```
+1.0.8   Fix bug in --scale-mad to handle cases when mad == 0
 1.0.7   Introduce --scale-mad to disko-draw to scale pixels to median absolute deviation
 1.0.1   Move to poetry.
 Update for numpy > 2.0.
 1.0.0b5 Fix up the inclusion of non tart stuff.